neoforge-dev/starter/memory-bank/active-context.md

 2. Implement proper event handling
 3. Simulate shadow DOM for component testing
 4. Focus on testing component logic rather than DOM interactions
+5. Use getters and setters to properly update component state
+6. Simulate animations and transitions with setTimeout